catalyst-cooperative/pudl/docs/intro.rst

 :mod:`pudl.output.pudltabl.PudlTabl` output objects for calculating derived values like the heat rate by generation unit (:meth:`hr_by_unit
 <pudl.output.pudltabl.PudlTabl.hr_by_unit>`), or the capacity factor by generator
-(:meth:`cap_fact <pudl.output.pudltabl.PudlTabl.cap_fact>`).
-We intend to integrate
+(:meth:`capacity_factor <pudl.output.pudltabl.PudlTabl.capacity_factor>`).
+We intend to
-more analytical output into the library over time.
+integrate more analytical output into the library over time.

 .. seealso::